jjswifty/github-stats/README.md

 - And finally - run "yarn run apollo:generate" to generate types for your new query.

 Remember, you need to regenerate your types each time you write a new query (not only local).
-You can see look inside this repository to learn more.
+You can look inside this repository to learn more.